asyncjs/async-website/_posts/2018-07-05-alexa-apps.md

 Amazon tutorials will help you make your first Hello World/Alexa app, but what then?
 Building a Voice User Interface raises questions that will apply to any app build.
 Jez will take you on a lightning tour of what he has learned so far.
 There will be slides+talk, there will be activities, there will be live(ish) coding.
 You should leave the session with an idea of how Alexa works and what a real-life project might involve..

-This meetup will be sponsored by Creative Technologies, so beers and pizzas for all!
-If you have any dietary requirements, please get in touch at <a href="mailto:hello@asyncjs.com">hello@asyncjs.com</a>
+This meetup will be sponsored by [Creative Technologies](https://www.creative-technologies.co.uk), so beers and pizzas for all!
+If you have any dietary requirements, please get in touch at hello AT asyncjs DOT com.